zebullax/wg21/proposal.md

 ```
 Ideally we would want a mechanism to recover the `[[nodiscard]]` attribute that originally appertained to `foo` declaration.
 Other examples of wrapping around callables can be found, whether by closure or explicity registering callbacks for dispatch, etc.
-The current example deals with code as it is in a c++23 world, but other applications can easily be thought of in the context of code injection [@p2237r0] where one may want to skip over `[[deprecated]]` members for example.
+The current example deals with code as it is in a c++23 world, but other applications can easily be thought of in the context of code injection [@P2237R0] where one may want to skip over `[[deprecated]]` members for example.

+# Optionality rule
+Currently the standard notes in ([dcl.attr.grammar]) that (broadly speaking) attributes are ignorable.
+Let us note

+- [@CWG2538] discusses changing this to restrict ignorability to `non standard`, and make program ill-formed when attribute semantic is violated
+- [@P2552R3] discusses at length how underspecified this wording is, especially on what 'ignorability' really mean
+This proposal agrees with the change proposed in [@CWG2538].
+We also feel that whether an implementation decide to semantically ignore a standard  attribute should not matter.\

+What matters more is self-consistency, when introspecting an entity:

+- We should be able to discover appertaining attributes (syntactically mandatory)
+- Declaring an entity with those discovered attributes yield the same result as what the implementation offer to natively (semantically optional)

 # Proposal
-We put ourselves in the context of [@p2996r2] for the current proposal to be more illustrative in terms of what is being proposed.
+We put ourselves in the context of [@P2996R2] for the current proposal to be more illustrative in terms of what is being proposed.

 ## Scope
-The proposal limits itself to standard attributes ([dcl.attr]) with the purpose to reduce implementation complexity.
-We feel that since it is up to implementation to define how they handle non standard attributes, it would lead to unknown unknowns that we don't aim to tackle here.\
+Attributes are split into standard and non standard.
+This proposal wishes to limit itself to standard attributes ([dcl.attr]).
+We feel that since it is up to implementation to define how they handle non standard attributes, it would lead to obscure situations that we don't claim to tackle here.\
 A fairly (admittedly ridiculous) example can be built as such: Given an implementation supporting a non standard `[[no_introspect]]` attributes that suppress all reflection information appertaining to an entity, we would have a hard time coming up with a self-consistent system of rules to start with.

 ## Reflection operator